-- ACTION: Synthesize field observations, monitoring, historical data and research and modeling to provide a scientific basis to reduce, mitigate or adapt to changes especially related to climate change, water quality, AIS, and altered trophic states. - OUTCOME: Communities, businesses, agencies, and resource managers have access to sound science, data, tools and the training to be effective as participants in decision-making. - OUTCOME: Collaborations with partners and stakeholders support planning, research and technological solutions to address resource management needs. - ACTION: Create and improve science-based tools, products and services for informed decision-making related to managing AIS. - OUTCOME: Resource managers have available reliable and accessible science, information and tools to improve decision-making. - OUTCOME: Communities have access to sound science, data, tools, and the training to be effective in planning and decision-making processes. - OUTCOME: Relevant stakeholders understand the options, risks, and costs and benefits their decisions may have on ecosystems. - OUTCOME: Stakeholders have the tools, information and programs needed to establish practices that reduce harm to habitats, ecosystems and their services. - ACTION: Develop tools, techniques and methods to manage and mitigate the impacts of, and prevent or reduce the occurrence of HABs in coastal environments. - OUTCOME: Determine what factors, conditions, and ecosystem characteristics influence the onset, duration and intensity of HABs. - OUTCOME: Development and refinement of tools and methods to rapidly detect and identify HABs organism and toxin. - OUTCOME: Develop and refine outreach, education and other communication materials intended to minimize exposure and negative impacts of HABs on humans, their pets, and wildlife. - ACTION: Create tools, programs, models and products that increase understanding of sources of water pollution as well as the activities that can reduce sources of pollution. - OUTCOME: Natural resource managers, interested stakeholders and the public understand sources of water quality impairments and have a better understanding of the value of clean water.
+- ACTION: Synthesize and interpret field observations, monitoring, historical data and research and modeling to provide a scientific basis to reduce, mitigate or adapt to changes especially related to climate change, water quality, AIS, and altered trophic states. - OUTCOME: Communities, businesses, agencies, and resource managers have access to sound science, data, tools and the training to be effective as participants in decision-making. - OUTCOME: Collaborations with partners and stakeholders support planning, research and technological solutions to address resource management needs. - ACTION: Create, improve and disseminate science-based tools, products and services for informed decision-making related to managing AIS. - OUTCOME: Resource managers have available reliable and accessible science, information and tools to improve decision-making. - OUTCOME: Communities have access to sound science, data, tools, and the training to be effective in planning and decision-making processes. - OUTCOME: Relevant stakeholders understand the options, risks, and costs and benefits their decisions may have on ecosystems. - OUTCOME: Stakeholders have and are able to use the tools, information and programs needed to establish practices that reduce harm to habitats, ecosystems and their services. - ACTION: Develop and disseminate tools, techniques and methods to manage and mitigate the impacts of, and prevent or reduce the occurrence of HABs in coastal environments.

-- OUTCOME: Natural resource managers, interested stakeholders and the public have available tools to prevent contamination of coastal waters. - OUTCOME: Natural resource managers and communities have available tools and techniques to rapidly identify the potential types, sources and impacts of novel contaminants. - OUTCOME: Natural resource managers and communities have available tools and techniques to reduce their inputs of nutrients into coastal waters.
+- OUTCOME: Stakeholders understand what factors, conditions, and ecosystem characteristics influence the onset, duration and intensity of HABs. - OUTCOME: Stakeholders have access to and are trained to use tools and methods to rapidly detect and identify HABs organism and toxin. - OUTCOME: Stakeholders are provided with outreach, education and other communication materials intended to minimize exposure and negative impacts of HABs on humans, their pets, and wildlife. - ACTION: Create and disseminate tools, programs, models and products that increase understanding of sources of water pollution as well as the activities that can reduce sources of pollution. - OUTCOME: Natural resource managers, interested stakeholders and the public understand sources of water quality impairments and have a better understanding of the value of clean water. - OUTCOME: Natural resource managers, interested stakeholders and the public have and can use available tools to prevent contamination of coastal waters. - OUTCOME: Natural resource managers and communities have and can use available tools and techniques to rapidly identify the potential types, sources and impacts of novel contaminants. - OUTCOME: Natural resource managers and communities have and can use available tools and techniques to reduce their inputs of nutrients into coastal waters. - ACTION: Create and disseminate tools, programs, models and products that increase understanding of Ocean acidification and/or assess the vulnerability arising from Ocean Acidification on multi-species assemblages i.e., animals and plants. - OUTCOME: Managers develop a basis to ascertain barriers that prohibit restoration efforts and use adaptive measures to combat these negative effects. - OUTCOME: Researchers identify factors, such as nutritional status, that are compounded by Ocean Acidification and cause a severe population response